 Wikipedia

-In cases where the paternity of children was disputed, recent studies show higher levels of fraud and misattributed paternity.
-The mean incidence rate of actual paternity fraud was as high as 26.9% in some studies.
+In disputes relating to the paternity of children, recent studies show higher levels of fraud and misattributed paternity.
+The mean incidence rate of actual paternity fraud reached as high as 26.9% in some studies.

-10. A $70,000 paternity fraud compensation was overturned in Australia for unproven “intent to deceive”
+10. An Australian court overturned a $70,000 paternity fraud compensation for unproven “intent to deceive”

-An Australian man was awarded a AUD$70,000 settlement for paternity fraud in 2002.
+An Australian man received an AUD$70,000 compensation for paternity fraud in 2002.

-The compensation was overturned in 2005 because the complainant couldn’t prove his ex-wife’s intent to deceive.
-And in 2006, the man had to pay legal fees of the Child Support Agency for 18 months after losing two appeals.
+However, in 2005, an Australian court overturned the settlement award because the complainant couldn’t prove his ex-wife’s intent to deceive.
+And in 2006, the Child Support Agency ordered a man to pay legal fees for 18 months after losing two appeals.